peacockcarter/magento-filter-payment-methods-on-shipping-address/README.md

-# Magento 1.x - Filter Payment methods on Shipping Address
+# Magento 1.x - Filter Payment Methods on Shipping Address

 Adds the ability to filter core payment methods based on shipping country in Magento 1.x Can still filter on billing country, or both if required.